WillWill56/keychron-k1se-rev-engi/rgb-optical-ansi/README.md

 # Keychron K1SE RGB Optical ANSI

 Extremely similar to Keychron K3.
+Very similar to

 Not yet finished or verified, use this information at your own risk.